-On 14 May 2015, the Group sold 75% of its shareholding of Extab Corporation, USA, retaining a 5% share.
+On 14 May 2015, the Group sold 75% of its shareholding of Extab Corporation, USA, retaining a 5% share, which on 28 September 2015 by the power of a signed contract has been transformed into a 5% share in the capital of Extab Pharma Inc, USA.
 As a result of the transaction, the Group also dispenses with its indirect participation in Extab Pharma Limited, UK - a subsidiary for 2014 and until 14 May 2015 through Extab Corporation, USA.